New Moon on

 Moon after ascending node

-1 day after ascending node on 17 March 2026 at 15:22 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 30 March 2026 at 11:34 in ♍ Virgo.
+1 day after ascending node on 17 March 2026 at 15:22 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 30 March 2026 at 11:34 in ♍ Virgo.

 Moon before northern standstill

-7 days since the previous standstill on 11 March 2026 at 21:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.416°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.371° at the point of next northern standstill on 25 March 2026 at 04:46 in ♊ Gemini.
+7 days since the last southern standstill on 11 March 2026 at 21:12 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.416° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠28.371° at the point of next northern standstill on 25 March 2026 at 04:46 in ♊ Gemini.

 Sun-Moon-Earth syzygy